Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 ### Serial Console

-Now that your ReSpeaker can boot (it runs Debian Linux), you might want to get access to the Linux system by a console, to setup the ssh server, or setup WiFi, etc. You will have two choices to get the console, but please note that the first choice depends on your hardware version and your system version.
+Now your ReSpeaker Core V2 can boot, you might want to get access to the Linux system via a console, to setup the WiFi, etc. You have two ways to get the console:

-- A. The OTG USB port, for hardware version not earlier than "8/5/2017" (see the silk-screen on the board) and system image version not earlier than "20171023".

-- B. The UART port
+- a.
+The OTG USB port - This requires a running Linux system on the board

+- b.
+The UART port - This is the hard way to access the console, it can be used for debugging low level issues

 #### A. Connection via OTG

-- Step 1.
-Power the ReSpeaker Core v2 with Micro-USB able and 5V 1A Micro USB adapter via the **PWR_IN** Port.

-- Step 2.
-Find a micro USB cable, and please make sure it's a data cable (not just a power cable), plug the micro USB end to the ReSpeaker's **OTG** micro USB port (There're two micro USB ports on the ReSpeaker board, which are labeled with different silk-screen, one is PWR_IN and another is OTG), then another end of this cable into your computer.
+- **Step 1.** Find a micro USB cable, and please make sure it's a data cable (not just a power cable), plug the micro USB end to the ReSpeaker's **OTG** micro USB port (There're two micro USB ports on the ReSpeaker board, which are labeled with different silk-screen, one is **PWR_IN** and another is **OTG**), then plug another end of this cable into your computer.

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/otg_connect.jpg)

-- step 3.
-Check at your computer if the serial port has risen:
+- **Step 2.** Check at your computer if the serial port has risen:

     - Windows: check the device manager, there should be new serial deviced named ```COMx``` which x is an increasing number.
 If you use windows XP/7/8, maybe you need install [windows CDC drivers](https://github.com/respeaker/get_started_with_respeaker/blob/master/files/ReSpeaker_Gadget_CDC_driver.7z).
     - Linux: ls ```/dev/ttyACM*```, you should get ```/dev/ttyACMx``` where x will vary depending on which USB port you used.
     - Mac: ls ```/dev/cu.usb*```, you should get ```/dev/cu.usbmodem14xx``` where xx will vary depending on which USB port you used.

-- step 4.
-Use your favorite serial debugging tool to connect the serial port, the serial has: 115200 baud rate, 8Bits, Parity None, Stop Bits 1, Flow Control None.
+- **Step 3.** Use your favorite serial debugging tool to connect the serial port, the serial has: 115200 baud rate, 8Bits, Parity None, Stop Bits 1, Flow Control None.
 For examples:

     - Windows: use [PUTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), select ```Serial``` protocol, fill in the correct COM port of ReSpeaker Core V2, ```115200``` baud, 8Bits, Parity None, Stop Bits 1, Flow Control None.
     - Linux: Depend on your USB To TTL Adapter, it could be ```screen /dev/ttyACM0(,1, and so on)``` 115200 or ```screen /dev/ttyUSB0(,1, and so on) 115200```
     - Mac: Depend on your USB To TTL Adapter, it could be ```screen /dev/cu.usbserial1412(,1422, and so on) 115200``` or ```screen /dev/cu.usbmodem1412(,1422, and so on) 115200```

-- step 5.
-The default user name is ```respeaker```, and password is ```respeaker``` too.
+- **Step 4.** The default user name is ```respeaker```, and password is ```respeaker``` too.

 #### B. Connection via The UART port

 In this section we will guide you how to establish a connection from your computer to your ReSpeaker using your USB to TTL adapter which will be connected to the ReSpeaker's Uart port (Uart port located just to the left of the ReSpeaker speaker plug).

-- step 1.
-Connect Uart port and your PC/Mac with an USB To TTL Adapter.
+- **Step 1.** Connect Uart port and your PC/Mac with an USB To TTL Adapter.
 Note that the voltage of RX/TX are 3.3V.
 If you don't have an USB To TTL Adapter, you can click [here](https://www.seeedstudio.com/USB-To-Uart-5V%26amp%3B3V3-p-1832.html) to get one.

-- step 2.
-Use the following Serial debugging tools with 115200 baud:
+- **Step 2.** Use the following Serial debugging tools with 115200 baud:
     - Windows: use [PUTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), select ```Serial``` protocol, fill in the correct COM port of ReSpeaker Core V2, 115200 baud, 8Bits, Parity None, Stop Bits 1, Flow Control None.
     - Linux: Depend on your USB To TTL Adapter, it could be ```screen /dev/ttyACM0(,1, and so on) 115200``` or ```screen /dev/ttyUSB0(,1, and so on) 115200```.
     - Mac: Depend on your USB To TTL Adapter, it could be ```screen /dev/cu.usbserial1412(,1422, and so on) 115200``` or ```screen /dev/cu.usbmodem1412(,1422, and so on) 115200```.

-- step 3.
-The login user name is respeaker, and password is respeaker too.
+- **Step 3.** The login user name is respeaker, and password is respeaker too.

-- step 4.
-If you do not have a USB to TTL Adapter, you may also use an Arduino.
+- **Step 4.** If you do not have a USB to TTL Adapter, you may also use an Arduino.
 If using an Arduino, connect one end of a jumper wire to the RESET pin on the Arduino and the other end to the GND pin on the Arduino.
 This will bypass your Arduino's ATMEGA MCU and turn your Arduino into a USB to TTL adapter, see video tutorial here.
 Now connect the GND pin on the Arduino to the GND pin on the Uart port of the Respeaker.
 Connect the Rx pin on the Arduino to the Rx pin on the Uart port of the Respeaker.
 Connect the Tx pin on the Arduino to the Tx pin on the Uart port of the Respeaker.
 And lastly, connect the Arduino to your PC/Mac via the Arduino's USB cable.
 Now check that your Mac or Linux PC finds your Arduino by typing this command:

 ```
 ls /dev/cu.usb* (Mac)